trueos/trueos-docs/trueos-handbook/using.rst

 Researching your Printer
 ------------------------

-Before configuring your printer, see if a print driver exists for your particular model already, and if so, which driver is recommended.
+Before configuring your printer, see if a driver already exists for your particular model, and if so, which driver is recommended.
 If you are planning to purchase a printer, this is definitely good information to know beforehand.
 Look up the vendor and model of the printer in the `Open Printing Database <http://www.openprinting.org/printers>`_, which indicates if the model is supported and if there are any known caveats with the print driver.
 Once the model is selected, click